 If you are considering breast augmentation surgery, you should book a consult with Dr. Plant at his Toronto office so he can personally go over the different options available to get the results you desire, while also answering any questions you may have about your breast augmentation surgery.
-His office is conveniently located in central Toronto near both the 401 and the Don Valley Parkway which has allowed him to serve breast augmentation patients from the entire greater Toronto area, including Scarborough, Mississauga, Vaughan and Markham.
+His office is conveniently located in central Toronto near both the 401 and the Don Valley Parkway which has allowed him to serve breast augmentation patients from the entire greater Toronto area.
+Dr. Plant’s office is located 40 km from Mississauga and just 26.1 km from Richmond Hill, 50 km from Oshawa, and 31.7 km from Vaughan.
 He also sees patients from all over Canada who travel into Toronto specifically for his expertise and natural results.

 Dr. Plant is a Royal College Certified plastic surgeon who is widely known for actively listening to what his patients are looking for and delivering those results through his meticulous surgical technique.
 He is an expert not only in primary breast augmentation, but also in revision breast augmentation.
 This means that not only does he achieve beautiful, natural results for patients coming for their first breast surgery, but he is also one of only a handful of surgeons willing and able to correct problems from Breast Augmentation surgeries performed elsewhere.
 Contact us today to schedule your breast augmentation consultation with board certified plastic surgeon Dr. Mathew Plant.

 Are breast implants under warranty?